 Get to Know Community Cook Rachel Garcia

 As a military wife, Community Cook Rachel Garcia has had the privilege of enjoying and re-creating tasty food from all over the U.S. We truly appreciate all she brings to the Taste of Home table.

 From the first bite of Rachel’s Savory Pumpkin Quiche we knew that it would become a reader favorite.
-That recipe even landed in our surprising pumpkin recipe collection.
 Read on to see what inspires her to create such unique recipes.

 Taste of Home: Tell us a little about you.
 Where do you live, what do you do when you’re not cooking, and who’s in your family?